fauxOS/faux/README.md

 ## Installation

 Installing is very straight-forward, it's one script in your web page.
+The browser is the main target for this project, but you can freely load into AMD and CommonJS environments too.

 [raw git](https://rawgit.com/) provides a free cdn to you can use: